skip to Main Content

 DiSC C style: Questioning & skeptical; cautious & reflective

-This kind of people-reading is not a substitute for a full DiSC assessment, and you should always use caution when making assumptions about others.
+This kind of people-reading is not a substitute for a full DiSC assessment.
+You should always use caution when making assumptions about others.
 Everyone is a mix of all the DiSC styles, but observing where someone falls on these two scales can help you offer feedback in a manner more likely to be well-received.

 Read more: People-reading with Everything DiSC®